ci-group/learning_machines_robobo/examples/ros_tutorial_help/README.md

 # Basic ROS Docker setup

 For this course, it is not expected you learn what [ROS](https://www.ros.org/) (Robot Operating System) is or how to use it.
 However, we do use it in the backend, and you might end up hitting your head against words like `catkin_workspace`and `ros node`.
 If you are the kind of person who prefers knowing what they're doing over guessing and checking, you might prefer following an introductory tutorial on ROS.
 [This one, by Robotics Backend](https://www.youtube.com/playlist?list=PLLSegLrePWgIbIrA4iehUQ-impvIXdd9Q) is pretty good, and will be a good place to get yourself more familiar with the subject.
-You only need to get up to eposode 9.
-Episodes 10 and 11 deal with services, and we don't touch those anywhere in our codebase.

 This tutorial works by installing ROS noetic on a virtual machine of Ubuntu 20.
 However, for this course, we use Docker, meaning you might prefer following the tutorial in Docker as well.
 Little GUI things like `rqt_graph` and the turtle example won't work, but those are not necessairy.
 It is kind of sad you cannot run the turtle sim for episode 7, 8, and 9, but you can still follow those episodes, just without any visible result.